OlivasLee/mutationseq/README.md

 One last thing that is needed before we can install MutationSeq is the Boost C libraries.
 We only need to download them from http://www.boost.org/.
 Once you have downloaded (tested on 1.51) just extract them to a location.
 For example, you could put it into `$HOME/usr/boost/1.51`

-Once this has been installed, we can now proceed to compiling a dependency `pybam.so` (this may be provided in the .tar.gz, but it's better to compile on your own system to ensure that it does work).
+Once this has been installed, we can now proceed to compiling a dependency `pybam.so`.

 ```{bash}
 make PYTHON=python BOOSTPATH=$HOME/usr/boost/1.51 -B